dimitri-hoareau/P02_scraper/README.md

 ## Getting Started

 To start this project, you need to :
 - clone the repo from this page.
+- if you want to running the app on a virtual environnment, create it and launch it after installing packages.
-- launch the app with the command : python3 app.py
+- launch the app with python

 ### Prerequisites